lloydkevin/hugo-wd/content/blog/2021-12-mocking-entity-framework-6.md

 The typical benefit of mocking your database during tests is speed.
 Excluding the database has the advantage of getting your tests to run blazing fast.
 I won't go through too many of the details on how to do this.
 Microsoft has a [great post](https://docs.microsoft.com/en-us/ef/ef6/fundamentals/testing/mocking#testing-non-query-scenarios) of how to do this.

 ## Making It Reusable
 To make mocking easier to reuse throughout my tests I've used this extension method in the past with great success.
+This uses the Moq framework.
 ```csharp
 public static DbSet<T> MockDbSet<T>(this IList<T> list)
     where T : class